better-internet/radworks-docs/docs/getting-started/getting-started.md

 ## Creating an identity

 To create an identity on the Radicle network, you can use the Upstream app.
-The app will create a unique peer identity, or a peerID, for you that's paired to the computer you installed it on.
-This peerID is how others can discover you on the Radicle network.
+The app will create a unique peer identity — known as a [**peerID**](understanding-radicle/glossary.md/#peerID) — for you that's paired to the computer you installed it on.
+For now, this peerID is how others can discover you on the Radicle network.
+Later on, you will be able to pair multiple peerIDs under one user handle, enabling support and consistency across multiple devices.

 [insert pic of identity]